Chebotarev Sets: The classical case

 which follows from the arithmetic geometric mean inequality $2|ab| \leq |a|^2 +|b|^2$, to get

 The term $1/Y$ comes about from integrating the square of the $O$ term in~\eqref{eq:main estimate on GRH, finite sum a}.
-Multiplying out the sum above by its conjugate, estimating the resulting integral, and extending the double sum to infinity, the rhs above becomes
+Multiplying out the sum above by its conjugate, estimating the resulting integral, and extending the double sum to infinity, the right hand side above becomes